Biden to head to Capitol to push agenda, unite Democrats

-Biden will then make remarks from the White House, a possible signal that agreement might be within reach after a paid family leave proposal fell out and a billionaires’ tax appeared scrapped to win over pivotal senators in the 50-50 Senate.

-The president has wanted to announce at least the framework of a deal before departing later Thursday on global summits.
+But the framework is not yet the full legislative text, which lawmakers and aides cautioned has not yet been agreed to by the lawmakers.
+Advocates urging Democrats to support climate change efforts protested outside the Capitol.

+Rep. Pramila Jayapal, D-Wash., the progressive caucus leader, said unveiling the new framework “will show tremendous momentum.
+But we want to see the actual text because we don’t want any confusion and misunderstandings.”

-Democrats' disputes over the big domestic policy bill has held up passage of a separate $1 trillion package of road, broadband and other infrastructure projects that cleared the Senate with bipartisan support.
-Progressive House Democrats want to see the fine print of the big domestic bill before voting on the infrastructure measure.
+Democrats' disputes over the big domestic policy bill has held up passage of a separate $1 trillion package of road, broadband and other infrastructure projects that faces a Sunday deadline for a vote.
+But Biden will make the push to send both over the “finish line.”

-The $3.5 trillion domestic measure has shrunk to about $1.75 trillion as negotiations progressed.
-Still in the mix: expanded health care programs, free pre-kindergarten and some $500 billion to tackle climate change.

-And Democrats are eyeing a new surcharge on the wealthy — 5% on incomes above $10 million and an additional 3% on those beyond $25 million — to help pay for it, according to a person who insisted on anonymity to discuss the private talks.

-Manchin said he prefers a minimum 15% flat “patriotic tax” to ensure the wealthiest Americans don’t skip out on paying any taxes.
-Nevertheless, he said: “We need to move forward."

-Next to fall was a proposed paid family leave program that was already being chiseled back from 12 to four weeks to satisfy Manchin.
-But with his objections, it was unlikely to be included in the bill, the person said.

-In the evenly divided Senate, Biden needs all Democrats’ support with no votes to spare.
+In the divided Senate, Biden needs all Democrats’ support with no votes to spare.
+The House is similarly split with just a few vote margin.

-White House officials met at the Capitol with Manchin and Sinema, two senators who now hold enormous power, essentially deciding whether or not Biden will be able to deliver on the Democrats' major campaign promises.

-A Sunday deadline loomed for approving a smaller, bipartisan roads-and-bridges infrastructure bill or risk allowing funds for routine transportation programs to expire.

 Despite a series of deadlines, Democrats have been unable to close the deal among themselves, and Republicans overwhelmingly oppose the package.
 At best, Democrats could potentially reach a framework that could send Biden overseas with a deal in hand and unlock the process while the final details were sewn up.

-Applying pressure, Pelosi announced a Thursday committee hearing to spur the Biden package along toward a full House vote, though timing remained uncertain.
+Applying pressure, House Speaker Nancy Pelosi announced a Thursday committee hearing to spur the Biden package along toward a full House vote, though timing remained uncertain.

-Democrats had hoped the unveiling of the billionaires tax Wednesday could help resolve the revenue side of the equation after Sinema rejected the party’s earlier idea of reversing Trump-era tax breaks on corporations and the wealthy, those earning more than $400,000.

-The new billionaires' proposal would tax the gains of those with more than $1 billion in assets or incomes of more than $100 million over three consecutive years — fewer than 800 people — requiring them pay taxes on the gains of stocks and other tradeable assets, rather than waiting until holdings are sold.

-The once hefty climate change strategies are less punitive on polluters, as coal-state Manchin objected, focusing instead on rewarding clean energy incentives.

-Said Sen. Bernie Sanders, the Vermont Independent: “You got 48 out of 50 people supporting an agenda that works for the American people.”
+Two key Democratic holdouts, Sens Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, have almost single-handedly reduced the size and scope of their party's big vision.

+White House officials have been meeting repeatedly with Manchin and Sinema, two senators who now hold enormous power, essentially deciding whether or not Biden will be able to deliver on the Democrats’ major campaign promises.

+A Sunday deadline loomed for approving the smaller public works bill or risk allowing funds for routine transportation programs to expire.

-Associated Press writers Farnoush Amiri and Kevin Freking contributed to this report.
+Associated Press writers Farnoush Amiri, Kevin Freking and Padmananda Rama contributed to this report.

 Credit: Jacquelyn Martin